Create a Project Charter

 When setting the goals, we need to keep finances in mind; they should also follow the SMART format.
 How could we write the target of this project so that it is, at minimum, self-funding?

 We could make assumptions on how much it will cost to fund a Six Sigma team for the period we think the engagement will last.
-Then, we could make assumptions about the costs of whatever materials or activities we will need to use or complete over the course of the project, including common control activities of deploying new processes and training staff.
+Then, we could make assumptions about the costs of whatever materials or activities we will need to use or complete throughout the project, including everyday control activities of deploying new processes and training staff.

 In short, a projected ROI.

-For this Case Study, let’s make the blanket statement that we need $1 Million US to cover the project’s cost.
+For this case study, let’s make the blanket statement that we need $1 million to cover the project’s cost.

 Without such a reversal, we would have to account for the ongoing depression of revenue.
 For the sake of simplicity, let’s assume we can revert to the old process seamlessly.